charles-uno/charles-uno.github.io/_posts/2019-09-10-once-upon-a-time.md

 tags: games stem
 ---

+*Editor's note: this article has been updated to correct a mistake in the Neobrand numbers.
+Thanks Chris!*

 When Mark Rosewater [previewed](https://magic.wizards.com/en/articles/archive/making-magic/eldraine-or-shine-2019-09-09) [[Once Upon a Time]], eyebrows went up.
 Free spells and efficient card selection both have a history of ending up on the Modern [banned list](https://magic.wizards.com/en/game-info/gameplay/rules-and-formats/banned-restricted).
 In particular, [[Once Upon a Time]] bears a striking resemblance to [[Ancient Stirrings]] -- a card [living on borrowed time](https://magic.wizards.com/en/articles/archive/news/january-21-2019-banned-and-restricted-announcement).

 <div class="flex-across">